 Diagnosed with Multiple Sclerosis in 2001

-It’s been seventeen years since I was diagnosed with Multiple Sclerosis.
+It’s been eighteen years since I was diagnosed with Multiple Sclerosis.
 These days, I don’t feel as though I’m simply living with the illness — I’m thriving.
 It hasn’t been easy getting to this point, but I truly believe that I’ve figured out how to control my symptoms and the progression of this terrible illness.
-I have been relapse-free for the past ten years and feel the best I’ve ever felt.
+I lived relapse-free for ten years during this illness and continue to feel the best I’ve ever felt despite experiencing new symptoms at the end of 2019.
 Some say that I’ve been lucky; I can’t disagree.
 But I also believe there is power in knowledge and strength in determination.
 As time passed, I became driven by the idea that I would not let a medical diagnosis control the outcome of my life.
 When I look back to the beginning of my life with MS, it’s hard to believe I’ve come this far …

 August 2001, lying in a hospital bed.